fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 1. It takes longer to process large objects.
 1. Large objects may not fit in the LLM's context window (the context window is the number of tokens the LLM can process at a time).

-In this step, we take the JSON objects and convert them into a compact text format.
+In this step, we convert the JSON objects into a compact text format.
 The text format is easier to process and takes less space than the JSON objects.

 This is the start of the JSON object returned by the GitHub API for the issue.